BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ## Background

-High-resolution images, pertinent to the game's theme, were selected for the backgrounds.
-Tailored to various screen sizes, such as larger displays on computers or smaller ones on phones or tablets, distinct images were displayed for optimal fitting.
-This method was employed to elevate the visual experience, regardless of the device in use.
+High-resolution images, harmonizing with the game's theme, were chosen for the backgrounds.
+Tailored for an array of screen sizes, be it the expansive displays of computers or the more compact screens of smartphones and tablets, each image was curated to fit seamlessly.
+This approach was employed to elevate the visual experience, regardless of the device in use.

 ![ZodiacPairs backgrownd images - image hero](/assets/images/docs/sizes-bg.png)